 Bonnie Milgrim, MA, LPC

-Bonnie has recently joined Harmonia after being with the Center for Life and Loss Integration for nearly 25 years.
+Bonnie joined Harmonia after being with the Center for Life and Loss Integration for nearly 25 years.
 She has over 30 years of experience and her therapy is an integrative approach to support the body, mind and spirit.
 She integrates Self Acceptance Therapy, Energy Medicine, Interpersonal Reconstructive Therapy along with Cognitive Behavioral Therapy.
 She explores mental health, emotional and energetic patterns that are held around specific issues in one’s life.
 The sessions may include a combination of counseling, meditation, guided imagery, breath awareness/ mindfulness.
 In addition, she has trained in Bioenergetic therapy; a form of Somatic healing described below in the paragraph on Mind/Body Therapy.
 Major interests are in women’s & men’s issues, couples therapy, young adults , children 7 +, adolescents who have faced death and non death losses, Life Transitions, Stress Mangement, Anger, Depression, Anxiety, Cancer, Death and Dying, Bereavment.

 Her work provides a route to liberating the client’s self-healing energies, and to explore their motivation and will to work through complex and day to day issues that create ‘tension’ and anxiety.
 Bonnie has worked in Complementary Medicine with Group Health Cooperative, and with Hospice Care, Inc for many years.
 Her commitment is to finding a safe and sacred space for a depth of healing in each person, to empower and create the essence of self healing for the body , mind and spirit.

 In addition to psychotherapy, Bonnie offers group and individual retreats and workshops, bringing creativity, laughter, meditation, and sense of sacred spirituality to individuals and groups.